Sillybutts/SLAB/README.md

 ### Hardware notes:

+- Super glue is recommended to keep the plunger tube attached to the Turnaround.
+The plunger tube can also be attached by drilling 3 holes in your plunger tube and screwing it onto the Turnaround.
-- Super glue is also needed to keep the plunger tube attached.
-Using an elastic hair tie instead of elastic cord for the catch is recommended for aesthetics, but not needed.
+- Using an elastic hair tie instead of elastic cord for the catch is recommended for aesthetics, but not needed.
 - The blaster is designed for 4 inches of k25 with a 12 inch barrel.
 The barrel can be longer or shorter, and you can fit springs anywhere from 4 inches to 6 inches in the blaster.
-It works with 788, k25, k26, and probably k14.
-- The Lynx thumb screw and nut aren't 100% needed.
-- A long (2 inch) takedown pin can be cut down to the medium and short takedown pin sizes.
+It works with 788 and k25.
+It can fit k26 and k14, but those springs likely cause durability issues for minimal meaningful performance gains.
-- Small cotter pins to keep the takedown pins in place are nice to have, but you could use filament or twisted wire or whatever instead.
+- Small cotter pins to keep the takedown pins in place are nice to have, but are not supplied in the kit.
+The printed PinCaps are held in place by a piece of filament through the holes in the cap and pin.

 ## Printing Info